The Easiest and Tastiest Asian Chicken Marinade

 Can You Make This Dish with Other Chicken Parts?

-- 2 tablespoons honey or if you’re on the Whole30 or avoiding honey, use ½ cup peeled and diced apple
+• Honey: If you’re on the Whole30 or avoiding honey, use ½ cup peeled and diced apple.
+You can leave out the sweetener and it will still taste amazing!

 Blitz until smooth.

-Place the chicken thighs in a large bowl or storage container and pour the marinade on top.
+Place the chicken thighs in a large bowl, storage container, or freezer bag and pour the marinade on top of the chicken.

 Toss to coat the chicken thoroughly, and marinate it in the fridge for up to two days.
 (No time to marinate?
 Don’t worry—the chicken will still taste good, even with just a quick toss in the marinade!)